Cousin Cousine: Reception

+Box office

-Upon its theatrical release, Cousin Cousine received mostly positive reviews, both in Europe and the United States, where it became a surprise hit – the most popular French film in the US since A Man and a Woman.
+Cousin Cousine was the 35th highest-grossing film of 1975 in France, with 1,161,394 cinema admissions.
+At the Paris Theater in Manhattan, the film broke the attendance records set 10 years earlier by A Man and a Woman.

-The film was the 35th highest-grossing film of the year in France with 1,161,394 cinema admissions.
+Critical response

+On the review aggregator website Rotten Tomatoes, Cousin Cousine holds an approval rating of 100% based on five reviews, with an average rating of 7.8/10.

-In his review in the Chicago Sun-Times, Roger Ebert gave the film three and a half stars out of four, writing:
+In his review in the Chicago Sun-Times, Roger Ebert gave the film three-and-a-half stars out of four, writing:

 In his review in The New York Times, Vincent Canby called the film "an exceptionally winning, wittily detailed comedy that is as much about family relationships as it is about love."
 Canby goes on to write: